gammaswap/v1-core/README.md

 This repository does not contain implementations of GammaPools but rather abstract contracts that can be used to implement GammaPools for different types of CFMMs

-The only implemented contract in this repository is the GammaPoolFactory which instantiates new GammaPools to enable the borrowing of liquidity from CFMMs and the PoolViewer which views storage data from GammaPools
+The only implemented contract in this repository is the GammaPoolFactory which instantiates new GammaPools to enable the borrowing of liquidity from CFMMs, the PoolViewer which views storage data from GammaPools, and storage contracts to track loans and store price information.

+The storage contracts to track loans and store price information are not necessary if a subgraph exists to do the same.

 ## Steps to Run GammaSwap Tests Locally